 A merchant account for firearms is considered high risk as most states have individual gun laws and this leaves the legality of owning or carrying a registered firearm across state lines very confusing.

 American citizens have the right to carry firearms courtesy of the Second Amendment.
 But irrespective of this law, there are many irregular regulations that make it complicated to sell firearms.
 This is the reason why most payment processors prefer to avoid approving merchant accounts for the firearms industry all together.

 For instance, U.S. federally licensed gun dealers are expected to carry out background checks on their customers.
 However, unlicensed private sellers are not under any obligation to follow this law.

 For example, in the states of Colorado and New York, background checks are compulsory via the National Instant Criminal Background Check System (NICS).

-Furthermore, many gun dealers operate online stores and this makes them vulnerable to chargebacks which is a common trait with high risk merchants.
+Furthermore, many firearms merchant dealers operate online stores, and this makes them vulnerable to chargebacks which is a common trait with high risk merchants.

 There is also the worry that many individuals are jumping into the gun selling business because it is profitable.

 Most have no idea of how to run a firearms business effectively and struggle to fulfill orders, prompting customers to dispute transactions and issue chargebacks.